mmozammel99/LOYER-server/README.md

 # LAWYER

-This project was Tailwind DaisyUI with [Create React App](https://github.com/facebook/create-react-app).
+This project was Tailwind DaisyUI and Mamba UI with [Create React App](https://github.com/facebook/create-react-app).

 ## Description

-LAWYER is a personal website for lawyer John B. Someone.
-STRATEGY.
-EXPERIENCE.
-RESULTS.
-Calgary Criminal Defence Lawyers
-Trust your future to the #1 Google-reviewed criminal defence lawyer in Calgary.
-Highly skilled former prosecutor and trial lawyer that has successfully handled more than 5,000 cases and over 100 jury trials.
-Robert is an authority in criminal defense and professional licensing defense.
-Fluent in spanish, italian, hebrew, portuguese.
+It is an online based law firm website.
+It has the facility to provide any law-related services. it has a real-time feedback option in the service section and adds and delete service option if the admin wants.
+It implements a MongoDB database to store data and uses Tailwind CSS-based daisyUI components for the design.
+Its have a very useful Dark mode.
+It uses google firebase authentication and JWT token for security.

 - It's totally responsive web application.
 - It's basically a 6-page application.
 - It uses dynamic API.
 - This site is programmed using Javascript React.
-- This site is Designed using Tailwind CSS with daisyUI.
+- This site is Designed using Tailwind CSS with daisyUI and Mamba UI.
 - React Router is used to route it.
 - It uses react-photo-view .
 - 4 blogs have been added to the blog page